squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

-- __Text annotations__: as a logical progression of [code annotations] which were added in 2021, authors will be able to add annotations to plain text, yielding excellent opportunies for side content.
+- __Text annotations__: as a logical progression of [code annotations] which were added in 2021, authors will be able to add annotations to plain text, yielding excellent opportunities for side content.
 Of course, text annotations will be as easy to use as code annotations.

 - __Navigation pruning__: to optimize large documentation projects, Material